keras-team/keras-io/templates/keras_3/keras_3_announcement.md

 <img class="irasto" src="https://s3.amazonaws.com/keras.io/img/keras_3/custom_component_authoring_keras_3.jpg" />

+---

-## ...that works seamlessly with any JAX, TensorFlow, and PyTorch workflow
+## ...that works seamlessly with any JAX, TensorFlow, and PyTorch workflow.

 Keras 3 is not just intended for Keras-centric workflows where you define a Keras model, a Keras optimizer, a Keras loss and metrics,